 Reputation – reaches far and wide, no matter where a videographer’s base may be.
 Ask other wedding vendors what they think of your choice in a videographer.
 You will be amazed at what you can learn about your potential videographer simply by asking other professionals in the industry.

-Product – if everything looks good up to this point, then it’s time to take a good look at what your potential videographer has produced.
+Product – if everything looks good up to this point, then it’s time to take a good look at what your potential videographer has produced, including what kind of final cut pro x they’ve used to produce the final output.
 Ask your videographer to direct you to some of their work and judge for yourself.
 Do you like what you see?
 Are their previous videos creative and diverse or will your faces just be a new facet to a video that has been created over and over again?
 Make sure there are some differences in the weddings that they have shot.
 Is the lighting and the sound great?
 Ask if you could select the music for your video, and a very important question to ask is how long the edit will take before you receive your video.

 Pricing – the old adage he is true, you get what you pay for.
 A struggling videographer will drop their prices just to book a job. ake time making your decision and look around, don’t just book the first guy that pops up on google.